bagelbits/dnd-3.5-tools/character-specific/Krag/README.md

 Deals with choosing between shield bash (charging or not), gore, and throwing boulders.
 As well as all feats that modify my combat damage.
 Also deals with cleave damage too.
 Auto-rolling dice can be turned off for manual rolls.

 TODO:
-Rage feat
+Rage feat/Bear form bonus feat
-More QA
-Play test in game session

 Nice to have:
 GUI